Introducing the Author

 Lily Alexander is grateful to Diane Scheinman and to other supportive and inspiring figures, including the extraordinary Henry Jenkins (MIT/USC); the great Structuralist and semiotician V.V.
 Ivanov (UCLA); and an array of fascinating scholars and writers, too many to mention, whom she has met online, at conferences the world over, and in the New York academic community.

-Currently she is working on new books, which explore such topics as the joy and wisdom of comic/dramatic reversals and story twists; the narrative/cultural functions of story villains and ethically-challenged controversial protagonists, and how the anthropology of consciousness can explain our love for magical realism.
-The new projects are designed to be published as both print and digital interactive editions, similar to Lily Alexander's transmedia illustrated iBook The Symbolic Journey.
+Currently she is working on new books, which explore such topics as the wisdom of comic/dramatic reversals and story twists; the narrative/cultural functions of story villains and ethically-challenged controversial protagonists, and how the anthropology of consciousness can explain our love for magical realism.
+The new projects are designed to be published as both print and digital interactive formats, similar to the transmedia illustrated iBook The Symbolic Journey.

 Email: contact (at) storytellingonscreen.com